 COP 2210: There are no Course Outcomes Survey data available for this reporting period.
 The corrective action has been already initiated.
 SAC recommends that (1) the course outcomes survey must be re-implemented expeditiously, and (2) it might be useful to attempt a correlation between the ratings of the value of COP 2210 course outcomes and the students’ written suggestions on the content of the course.

+To be reviewed with all programming courses

 COP 3337: Classroom instruction for this course could be supplemented by providing resources such as closed labs or peer tutoring, or some other mechanism to provide students with additional opportunities for mastering the course outcomes.
 Furthermore, there may be a need to synchronize the outcomes of COP 2210 with the prerequisites of COP 3337 in order to afford students a smoother transition.

+To be reviewed with all programming courses

 COP 3530: No changes are recommended.

 COP 4338: The original course outcomes are still listed in the common syllabus for this course.
 The syllabus must be revised to reflect the revision of the course outcomes.

+Outcomes have been revised and need to be followed up.

 COP 4226: Instructors should evaluate the homework component of this course as the students expressed concern about the time required to complete the assignments.

 COP 4520: The SAC feels that the scarcity of data, and the fact of having only a single offering of this course in the current Assessment Cycle, do not lend to a high degree of confidence in the analysis.
 Nonetheless, it may be worth considering whether the course prerequisites, COP 3530 and CDA 4101, provide adequate preparation; perhaps students taking this course lack sufficient (academic) maturity.

+UGC revisit after next course offering.

 Subject Area: Software Engineering (SAC: Masoud Sadjadi)